Bridging the communication gap: toward a more informed public understanding of sustainable farming

 Workshop Objectives Pre-workshop rating (ave.)
 Post-workshop rating (ave.)
 Difference (ave.)

-Objective 4: Since the workshops, the project team has been holding monthly Reframing Practice Sessions in which attendees get to build their "reframing" muscle.
+Since the summer 2023 workshops, the project team held monthly Reframing Practice Sessions (RPCs) through the project's close in which attendees got to build their "reframing" muscle.
 A survey was deployed in February 2024 to understand if attendees were seeing value in the meetings and how the project team could generate more value.
-Of the 13 respondents, 10 said yes, the are finding value in the monthly sessions (2 said undecided, 1 didn't answer).
+Of the 13 respondents, 10 said yes, the were finding value in the monthly sessions (2 said undecided, 1 didn't answer).
 For how respondents could get more value, answers included:

 • "I like the idea of follow up on how projects are going, folks who have presented can come back a few months later and update on how it's going, lessons learned, how different strategies worked.
 Real examples of the implementation of strategies is helpful for the rest of us to put them into action."